salex/vfwcash/README.md

 You must edit the config/config.yml file after it is installed and set the absolute path to the sqlite3 database.

 GunCash's default data format is XML, but there is an option to use sqlite3 in the default download (Postgresql or Mysql if you want to roll your own).
 I use the
 XML version because of a built-in backup scheme.
-I then `Save As` to sqlite3 to create a copy of the database for reporting.
+I then `Save As` to create a sqlite3 copy of the database for reporting.
-VFWCash database is read-only so it could use the primary db, but that brings up single-user problems (GnuCash implementation)
+The VFWCash database is read-only so it could use it to point to the primary db, but that brings up single-user problems (GnuCash implementation)

 Once installed and configured, `vwfcash help` will display:

     Commands:
-      vfwcash audit [DATE]             # Trustee Audit Report vfwcash balance [DATE]           # Monthly Fund Balance Summary vfwcash dates                    # Date formats and information (help dates) vfwcash help [COMMAND]           # Describe available commands or one specific command vfwcash install                  # Install configuration files and test DB in working directory vfwcash ledger [DATE] --summary  # General Ledger report with options vfwcash register [DATE] --split  # Checkbook register report with options vfwcash version                  # Print VFWcash version
+      vfwcash --dates, -d         # print date format options vfwcash --version, -v       # print the version vfwcash audit [DATE]        # Trustee Audit Report vfwcash balance [DATE]      # Monthly Fund Balance Summary vfwcash help [COMMAND]      # Describe available commands or one specific command vfwcash install --dir --db  # Install config files and optional test DB in pwd or pwd/--dir vfwcash ledger [DATE]       # General Ledger report by month vfwcash register [DATE]     # Checkbook register report vfwcash split [DATE]        # Checkbook split register report vfwcash summary [DATE]      # General Ledger Summary Report

-There are 4 basic reports with some options
+There are 6 basic reports derived from GnuCash accounts, transactions and splits

 * register
   * A checkbook like register with transactions by date and number, single line, no splits
+* split
-  * The --split option is about same as register but with all splits (there will be at least two) displayed
+  * The same as register but with all splits (there will be at least two) displayed on a separate line
 * ledger
-  * A general ledger book version by date and number with a debit/credit column for each fund account
+  * A general ledger by date and number with a debit/credit column for each fund account, with starting and ending balances, summed credits and debits for the month
-  * The --summary display summary balances only for all months
+* summary
+  * A general ledger by month but display only summary balances, debits and credits
-* audit - Produces a PDF version of VFW Form:  Trustees Audit Report (sumarizes transactions by quarter)
+* audit - Produces a PDF version of VFW Form:  Trustees Audit Report (summarizes transactions by quarter)
-* balance - Produces a summary of fund balances for a single month.
+* balance - Like the summary command, but only produces a summary of fund balances, debits and credits for a single month in a compact format.

 ## Contributing